cs207-project-group4/cs207-FinalProject/docs/milestone1.md

 ```

 * No storing of the compuation graph

-The solution we provied is efficient in the way that we don't store the computation graph.
-The values of the variables are computed on the fly, data and gradient.
+The solution we provided is efficient in that we don't store the computation graph.
+The values of the variables are computed on the fly, both data and gradient.

-As you can see in the previous exemple, the user only need to store in a specific variable the variable that will be used for branched paths, but besides this the intermediate variables are overriden.
-See :
+As you can see in the previous exemple, the user only needs to store the variable that will be used for branched paths, but besides this the intermediate variables are overriden.
+See:
 ```python
 [...]
 #compute the branch path